Blue Princess Holly

 Ilex x meserveae 'Blue Princess'Item #4517 USDA Hardiness Zone: 5 - 9

-- OverviewLight Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing 8 to 10 ft. tall, 6 to 8 ft. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing; reaches 8 to 10 ft. tall, 6 to 8 ft. wide.

 - History & LoreHistory:I. x meserveae were originally bred by Mrs. Leighton Meserve of New York by using two species, I. rugosa, a cold hardy, Japanese spreading Holly, and I. aquifolium, a European tree holly that produces an abundance of berries.
 Holly berries are mildly toxic and will cause vomiting and diarrhea if eaten by humans.
 They are an extremely valuable food source to birds and other animals.